 The asbestos elements inside the building have already been torn down in a controlled and safe manner, and the scrap has been removed in a safe container.
 A prior survey of the building's contaminants was carried out.
 We take additional samples as the demolition work proceeds to ensure that there is no material inside the structures that can cause harm to people or the environment.

-The amount and composition of the dust is be monitored with two particle size sensors.
+The amount and composition of the fine particles has been monitored with two particle size sensors.
 The sensors are installed near the daycare centre and school fences.
-Harmful dust has not been detected from the construction site in random tests.
+The measurements show that dust control has been effective.
 Dust and particle depositions also occur naturally in urban areas.

 A prior survey of the building's contaminants was carried out.
 We take additional samples as the demolition work proceeds to ensure that there is no material inside the structures that can cause harm to people or the environment